Jefferies Solicitors – Your Questions Answered

 Here at Jefferies Solicitors, we pride ourselves on providing high levels of service to our clients and take great care to explain every aspect of your claim in a way that is easy to understand.
-With this in mind, we’ve collected a few of the most common questions we often get asked about no win, no fee compensation claims and the ever changing face of the personal injury sector and posed them to our directors, Michael Jefferies and Nina Ramsden.
+With this in mind, we’ve collected a few of the most common questions we get asked about no win, no fee compensation claims and the ever-changing face of the personal injury sector and posed them to our directors, Michael Jefferies and Nina Ramsden.

 Michael Jefferies, managing director

 This means that if we don’t win the case for you, then you don’t pay any fees.
 If you do win the case, clients are asked to pay a success fee capped at 25% of past losses and compensation for injury as well as any unrecovered fees from the defendant all capped at a maximum of 30% of past losses and compensation for injury

 At Jefferies, we pride ourselves not only on our legal knowledge but also on our great levels of personal service.